-Here at LiquidPlanner, we love our nonprofit customers (and we mean it—Qualified 501(c)3 non-profit organizations receive a 50% discount on each seat!).
+Here at LiquidPlanner, we love our nonprofit customers.
 But how do nonprofits feel about us?
 To find out, we sat down with Kate Witt, Senior Project Manager at NPower Seattle.
 As a nation-wide nonprofit, NPower’s goal is to bring information technology services to fellow nonprofits and technology training to young adults.
 How does Kate and her Database and Web Consulting team use LiquidPlanner?
 Find out as we chat about how nonprofits can benefit from online project management tools.

 LiquidPlanner: What kind of online project management tools were you using before LiquidPlanner?